We all know that quality gear can make your life much easier. The best spinning rods for bass are no exception and better your chances of success.

 KastKing Perigee II Spinning Rod Review

-This is well put together piece of kit.
+This is a well-put-together piece of kit.

 Overall